Parasite Die-Off Symptoms: What to Expect and How to Manage

 • Responds to gentle cleansing routines

-Allergic responses differ through spreading rashes or intense itching.
-"Watch for symptoms that migrate beyond typical breakout zones," advises dermatologist Dr. Alicia Torres.
-Persistent eczema flares or hives lasting over 72 hours warrant professional evaluation.
+Allergic reactions differ through spreading rashes, hives, or intense itching that migrates beyond typical breakout zones.
+Persistent eczema flares or hives lasting over 72 hours warrant professional evaluation rather than continued cleansing.

 Nourishing Solutions for Stressed Skin